 Major projects (state significant development/state significant infrastructure)

 Mining projects that had submitted a conceptual project development plan to the Division of Resources & Geoscience before 25 August 2017 will have until 24 August 2019 to submit a development application under the previous legislation.
-The Secretary of the Department of Planning and Environment must identify these projects in writing by 25 November 2017.
+The Secretary of the Department must identify these projects in writing by 25 November 2017.

 Other major project development applications (or modification applications) can be considered under the previous legislation if:

-- substantial environmental assessment was undertaken before 25 August 2017 (as determined in writing by the Secretary of the Department of Planning and Environment) and
+- substantial environmental assessment was undertaken before 25 August 2017 (as determined in writing by the Secretary of the Department) and

 - the application is made within 18 months of the Secretary’s determination, or